 At St Breock we believe that learning to read is a partnership between home and school and we want to support you to support your child in continuing their learning journey with reading at home.
 Below you will find our expectations for home reading and have examples of activities, questions and resources you can use.
-There are also some videos to show you what reading together at home might look like.
 Enjoy!

 Reading at home in FS2, Y1 and Y2